Monadic Presburger Predicates have Robust Population Protocols: Robust Protocols for Monadic Presburger Functions

-\begin{proposition} If $\Prot_f$ and $\Prot_g$ are robust, then $\Prot_f \times \Prot_g$ is also robust. \end{proposition} \begin{proof} Consider an execution with $s$ snipes, of which $s_f$ affect agents computing $f$ and $s_g$ affect agents computing $g$.
 By robustness of $\Prot_f$ and $\Prot_g$, the agents within each group eventually reach a stable consensus on permissible outputs $b \in F'$ and $d \in G'$, respectively.
 If at least one agent remains in both groups, transition~\ref{trans:parallel-exchange} propagates $b$ and $d$ to all agents, and a stable consensus is reached.

-If all agents computing $g$ have been sniped, then either the surviving agents already agree on some output $d'$ for $g$ — which is permissible since $d'$ was copied from some agent computing $g$ before it was sniped — or they disagree and transition~\ref{trans:parallel-reset} resets them to $g(\mathbf{0})$, which is permissible since it corresponds to sniping all $g$-agents before any interaction. \end{proof} \begin{theorem} Robust population protools exist for every monadic Presburger predicate. \end{theorem}
+If all agents computing $g$ have been sniped, then the surviving \(f\)-agents either disagree on their stored \(g\)-output, or they all agree on some $d' \in G'$.
+In the first case, transition~\ref{trans:parallel-reset} resets them to $g(\mathbf{0})$, which is permissible since it corresponds to sniping all \(g\)-agents in $C_g$ before any interaction.
+In the second case, $d'$ was copied from a \(g\)-agent before it was sniped, so there exists a configuration $D_g \in \N^{Q_g}$ of $\Prot_g$ such that $C_g \steps D_g$ and $D_g$ populates some state $q$ with $O_g(q) = d'$.
+Sniping all but this one agent in $D_g$ leaves the singleton $\multiset{q}$, which is a stable $d'$-consensus, so by robustness of $\Prot_g$ the output $d'$ is permissible for $\Abs{C_g}-1$ snipes, and hence also for $\Abs{C_g}$ snipes.
+The symmetric case where all agents computing $f$ have been sniped is analogous. \end{proof} \begin{theorem} Robust population protocols exist for every monadic Presburger predicate. \end{theorem}